Table of Contents

 If your toddler is only drinking 1 cup (or less) of milk a day, they’re probably not getting the recommended amount of calcium.
 You’ll want to include other calcium-rich foods from the list above in their diet.

 If your toddler is drinking more than 2.5 cups of milk a day, you’ll want to cut back.
-Too much milk can crowd out other important nutrients from their diet.
+Like I mentioned above, too much milk can crowd out other important nutrients from their diet.
 It can also contribute to iron deficiency, both because milk actually decreases iron absorption and because it can crowd out iron-rich foods.

 3. Non-Dairy Milk for Toddlers: Yes or No?

-It’s totally okay if your child doesn’t drink cow’s milk!
-Like I mentioned before, you’ll just want to make sure they get the nutrients found in cow’s milk in other ways.
+It’s totally okay if your child doesn’t drink cow’s milk! you’ll just want to make sure they get the nutrients found in cow’s milk in other ways.

-The best non-dairy milk alternative for toddlers is fortified soy milk (but I like pea milk, too!).
-The American Academy of Pediatrics (AAP) actually only recommends fortified soy milk as a nutritional equivalent to cow’s milk, but I personally see pea milk as a close second.
+According to the American Academy of Pediatrics, the best non-dairy milk alternative for toddlers is fortified soy milk.
+Although the American Academy of Pediatrics (AAP) only recommends fortified soy milk as a nutritional equivalent to cow’s milk, I personally see unsweetened pea milk (like Ripple) as a close second.

 TIP: Look for non-dairy milk that has calcium carbonate instead of calcium triphosphate.